Addition: Arithmetic

 In the real and complex numbers, addition and multiplication can be interchanged by the exponential function:

 This identity allows multiplication to be carried out by consulting a table of logarithms and computing addition by hand; it also enables multiplication on a slide rule.
 The formula is still a good first-order approximation in the broad context of Lie groups, where it relates multiplication of infinitesimal group elements with addition of vectors in the associated Lie algebra.

 There are even more generalizations of multiplication than addition.
 In general, multiplication operations always distribute over addition; this requirement is formalized in the definition of a ring.
-In some contexts, such as the integers, distributivity over addition and the existence of a multiplicative identity is enough to uniquely determine the multiplication operation.
-The distributive property also provides information about addition; by expanding the product $(1+1)(a+b)$ in both ways, one concludes that addition is forced to be commutative.
+In some contexts, integers, distributivity over addition, and the existence of a multiplicative identity are enough to determine the multiplication operation uniquely.
+The distributive property also provides information about the addition operation; by expanding the product $(1+1)(a+b)$ in both ways, one concludes that addition is forced to be commutative.
 For this reason, ring addition is commutative in general.